Skip to main content

 XXXXXXXX X

-15. Design and implement a Java Swing program that plays Time Bomb with the user.
+Design and implement a Java Swing program that plays Time Bomb with the user.
 Here’s how the game works.
 The computer picks a secret word and then prints one asterisk for each letter in the word: * * * * *.
 The user guesses at the letters in the word.
 For every correct guess, an asterisk is replaced by a letter: * e * * *.
 For every incorrect guess, the time bomb’s fuse grows shorter.
 When the fuse disappears, after say, six incorrect guesses, the bomb explodes.
 Store the secret words in a delimited string and invent your own representation for the time bomb.
+To test your replacement algorithm modify the method disclose that takes the *’d word, the correct word and the letter guessed and returns a modified *’d word with any correct letters put in the right place of the *’d word.

 void addItem( Object o ); // Use Object.toString()